vapor/docs/4.0/docs/install/macos.md

 ## Install Toolbox

-Now that you have Swift installed, let's install the [Vapor Toolbox](../getting-started/toolbox.md).
-This CLI tool is not required to use Vapor, but it includes helpful utilities.
+Now that you have Swift installed, let's install the Vapor Toolbox.
+This CLI tool is not required to use Vapor but it includes helpful utilities like a new project creator.

-The toolbox is distributed via Homebrew.
+Toolbox is distributed via Homebrew.
 If you don't have Homebrew yet, visit <a href="https://brew.sh" target="_blank">brew.sh</a> for install instructions.

 ```sh
 brew install vapor/tap/vapor-beta